-According to Ray Purcell, Manager of the Plainview Social Security Office. the charges resulted from an investigation conducted by the U.S. Secret Service and the Department of Health and Human Services Office of Investiga-
+According to Ray Purcell.
+Manager of the Plainview Social Security Office. the charges resulted from an investigation conducted by the U.S. Secret Service and the Department of Health and Human Services Office of Investiga-

-Mr. Purcell said the case was detected in a record matching project between the Social Security Administration and the Health Care Financing Administration to identify individuals who had died according to hospital and medicare reports, but whose death had not been reported to the Social Security.
+Mr. Purcell said the case was between the Social Security Administration and the Health Care Financing Administration to identify individuals who had died according to hospital and medicare reports, but whose death had not been reported to the Social Security.